 The temperature gauge shows engine coolant temperature.
-Any reading below the red area of the gauge shows that the engine cooling system is operating properly.
+Any reading below the H (red) mark of the gauge shows that the engine cooling system is operating properly.
 The gauge pointer may show a higher than normal temperature when driving in hot weather, up mountain grades, in heavy stop and go traffic, or when towing a trailer.